Kerrville Child Support Lawyer

 - Travel costs

-The biggest concern of the court is the best interest of the child.
-At The Law Office of Patrick O’Fiel, P.C., we guide you to a successful verdict in your case.
+The biggest concern of the Texas court is the best interest of the child.
+At The Law Office of Patrick O’Fiel, P.C., our Kerrville child support lawyer can guide you to a successful verdict in your case.
 A fair child support order is important for both parents.
-Our firm helps to ensure that you are not taken advantage of by a parent.
+Our Kerrville child support attorney helps to ensure that you are not taken advantage of by a parent.

-To determine whether child support should be paid and the amount of child support, the courts will examine a wide range of issues, including:
+To determine whether child support should be paid and the amount of child support, the courts will examine a wide range of issues.

 - the age and needs of the children